julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 **Use:** Strength, stamina, grounding
 **Folklore:** Used in Ayurvedic medicine for thousands of years.

 Root powder is given to those recovering from illness or spiritual depletion.
-Also considered a protective plant for the “householder” stage of life — keeping evil away from family and hearth.
+Also considered a protective plant for the “householder” stage of life, keeping evil away from family and hearth.

 ---

 ## Trees That Hold the Garden’s Spine

-Herbs form the living skin of a witch’s garden — fragrant, shifting, seasonal.
+Herbs form the living skin of a witch’s garden: fragrant, shifting, seasonal.

 But trees hold its bones.

 In many European traditions, protective planting did not end at beds or borders.
 A rowan (mountain ash tree) near the entrance guarded the threshold from wandering forces.

-Deeper in the land, oak trees anchored the spiritual authority of the space itself — witnessing rites, boundary oaths, and seasonal offerings.
+Deeper in the land, oak trees anchored the spiritual authority of the space itself, witnessing rites, boundary oaths, and seasonal offerings.

 **Where rowan watched who approached, oak governed what was sworn beneath its branches.**